rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 But I know that you do not have the love of God within you. ^0542

-I have come in my Father’s name, and you do not receive me.
+I have come in my Father's name, and you do not receive me.
 If another comes in his own name, you will receive him. ^0543

 How can you believe, when you receive glory from one another and do not seek the glory that comes from the only God? ^0544

 Do not think that I will accuse you to the Father.
-There is one who accuses you : Moses, on whom you have set your hope. ^0545
+There is one who accuses you: Moses, on whom you have set your hope. ^0545

-For if you believed Moses, you would believe me; for he wrote of me. ^0546
+If you believed Moses, you would believe me; for he wrote of me. ^0546

 But if you do not believe his writings, how will you believe my words? ^0547

 After this Jesus went away to the other side of the Sea of Galilee, which is the Sea of Tiberias. ^0601